 As we returned to Emerald we noticed a gathering of small boats off of the quay.
 A tug decked out in flags joined the throng and as a group of people boarded one of the boats, the other boats lit up flares and honked their horns.
 It was a wedding!
 We following along in Crazy Horse and saw a crowd on the shore and flags fluttering around a small chapel with bells a peeling.
 The bride and priests disembarked and the ceremony began with the priest being transmitted on loudspeaker.
 Nearly two hours later the speaking turned to music and the party began.
 We left them to it as we received the stand by radio call around tenish.

 Anchor up and we waited for the second call.
-We were watching the bridge on the live webcam and it hadn’t even closed to traffic yet with people running across to make the crossing before the safety gates closed.
-Eventually, as it began to open, several fishing boats appeared and headed off towards it, the American flagged yacht that had been with us joining on behind.
+We were watching the bridge on the live webcam and it hadn’t even closed to traffic yet.
+People were still running across to make the crossing before the safety gates closed.
+Eventually, as it began to open, several fishing boats appeared and headed off towards it.
+The American flagged yacht that had been with us joining on behind.
 Perhaps they didn’t get the message about staying clear until the second call.
 They went through with the radio operator demanding to know which boat they were and giving them a telling off for going through without permission.
 A tough job for the controllers, a bit like herding cats.

 We then got our call to go through.
-The problem was, having waited at the buoys, we had 0.5nm to go and with Emerald not being the fastest off the block, it took a few minutes to get down there.
+The problem was, having waited at the buoys, we still had 0.5nm to go.
+Emerald is not the fastest off the block, so it took a few minutes to get down there.
 Then we were through in an instant, crowds waving and cheering us.
 What an experience!

 We peeled off right to the anchorage and dropped the hook in 10m.
 We did our usual thing of setting the anchor in reverse at 2000 revs.
 Except we didn’t get there.
 At 1500 there was a tiny pop, the throttle lever went limp and the revs dropped down to tick over.
 Our guess was that the throttle control cable had snapped.
 As it was now well past 23:00 there was not much we could do until the next day.